Destinations Greece The Cyclades Santorini

 Oia caldera edge · seafood-led

-Cab to Oia; late lunch on the caldera terrace before the sunset crowd builds.
+Cab to Oia, and take a late lunch on the caldera terrace before the sunset crowd builds.
 Sea-urchin spaghetti, fennel salad, a chilled rosé.
 Stay through the sunset hour at the table.

 €€€Reserve terrace